Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 2003

-Ferrari remained unbeaten with their 13th Constructors Championship win coming in 2003 and Michael Schumacher’s sixth Drivers’ title, making him the first ever Formula One driver to reach such an achievement.
+Ferrari remained unbeaten, with their 13th Constructors Championship win coming in 2003 and Michael Schumacher’s sixth Drivers’ title, making him the first Formula One driver to achieve such an achievement.

 2004

-2004 was an extraordinary season of racing for Ferrari and Michael Schumacher.
-Ferrari took the Constructors’ crown for the sixth year in a row, making it their 14th Constructors’ title.
-Schumacher won 13 races leading him to win his seventh Drivers’ Championship and fifth consecutive win.
+2004 was an extraordinary racing season for Ferrari and Michael Schumacher.
+Ferrari took the Constructors’ crown for the sixth year in a row, making it their 14th title.
+Schumacher won 13 races, which led him to win his seventh Drivers’ Championship and fifth consecutive win.

 2007

-2007 was an intense season with rivals McLaren, however Kimi Räikkönen came out on top, winning the 15th Drivers’ Championship for Ferrari.
-After McLaren were disqualified for misconduct, Ferrari took home their 15th Constructors Championship.
+2007 was an intense season with rivals McLaren; however, Kimi Räikkönen came out on top, winning the 15th Drivers’ Championship for Ferrari.
+After McLaren was disqualified for misconduct, Ferrari took home their 15th Constructors Championship.

 2008

-In 2008, Ferrari won their 16th Constructors’ Championship Title by 21 points with eight wins from their drivers Kimi Räikkönen and Felipe Massa.
-Massa is unlucky as he misses out by one point on the Drivers’ Championship which is won by McLaren driver Lewis Hamilton.
+In 2008, Ferrari won its 16th Constructors’ Championship by 21 points, with eight wins from its drivers, Kimi Räikkönen and Felipe Massa.
+Massa was unlucky, as he missed out by one point on the Drivers’ Championship, which McLaren driver Lewis Hamilton won.

 Scuderia Ferrari Achievements